AravindhVishnu/Excel-to-C/README.md

 generated C code.
 Also measuring the script execution time and creating a log file.
 As an example, I have used some of the user parameters found in the ABB ACS880 AC Drive.

-Tools: Powershell 5.1, Visual Studio Code (with the Powershell extension)
+Tools: Powershell 5.1, Excel, Visual Studio Code (with the Powershell extension)

 Instructions: The user parameters and their related data are stored in the UserParameters.xlsx file.